yifeidong0/dynamicCageForMPPI/README.md

 2.
 bullet-collision:
 [cageenerylabeler.py]: double-integrator point mass system with moving robot gripper that is embedded with Bullet forward dynamics simulation.
 Edge collision checking is thus not needed anymore.
+[planepush.py]: similar to the above task but on a horizontal plane.
 [ballbalance.py]: same task but single-integrator system without any acceleration limits.

 3.